torproject/torspec/proposals/316-flashflow.md

 implemented and relays are starting to update to a version of Tor that supports it.

+New link- and relay-subprotocol versions will be used by the relay to indicate FF support.
+E.g. at the time of writing, the next relay subprotocol version is 4 [3].

 We plan to host a FlashFlow deployment consisting of a FF coordinator and a single FF measurer on a single 1 Gbit/s machine.
 Data produced by this deployment will be made available (semi?) publicly, including both